willstenzel/covey.town/README.md

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.
 The process for running Covey.Town: Office Hours is the same as running the original Covey.Town app.
+You can access and clone our repository [here](https://github.com/willstenzel/covey.town).

 ### Setting up the backend